ChoroukMalmoum/Documentation-Platform/source/Tabular_data/overview.rst

 .. _overview:

-Our platform is a powerful tool designed to assist users in working with tabular data.
+Introducing the Tabular data functionality designed to assist users in working with tabular data.
 It offers a seamless workflow for cleaning, transforming, and exploring data, as well as creating insightful visualizations and making predictions using various machine learning techniques.

 Data Processing
 ---------------